Jerusalem, Israel / Palestine

 Tradition maintained that the spirit of God abided in this oft-contested place as the Second Temple, the one during Jesus’ time, was built over the ruins.
 This temple, too, was destroyed just decades later by the Romans to quell a Jewish revolt.
 As Jesus had prophesied, “Not one stone will be left here upon another; every one will be thrown down.”
 Only the lowest seven levels of stone of the original Western Wall remained.

 How the Jews ascribed holiness to Mount Moriah, now Temple Mount in Jerusalem, was a testament to the deep-rootedness of their history and faith to this geographic site despite the political jurisdiction of the Western Wall changing hands as recently as in 1948 under Jordan and back to Israel in 1967.

 Cycles of war and peace, destruction and reconstruction on Temple Mount over the centuries had not shaken but rather shored up long-held Jewish traditions, extending to the black Hasidic suit and large circular fur hat that bearded Orthodox Jewish men wore to the synagogue.
-A few donned yarmulke, the Jewish skullcap.
+A few donned the yarmulke, that characteristically Jewish skullcap.
 Either way, the idea was to cover the head as a sign of reverence to God.